electricimp/imp-central-impt/TestingGuide.md

 }
 ```

-### Tests for Bi-directional Device-Agent Communication
+### Tests for Bi-directional Device-Agent Communication ###

-It is possible to test an interaction between IMP device and IMP agent by emulating one of the sides of the interaction.
+It is possible to test an interaction between device and agent by emulating one side of the interaction.

-A test file is intended to test either IMP device or IMP agent side.
-The opposite side is emulated by a partner file.
-There are several rules:
+A test file is intended to test either device or agent code, so the opposite side is emulated by a partner file.
+There are several rules for these:

 - A partner file must not contain any test cases.
-It should contain the IMP code needed for the emulation of interaction only.
+It should only contain the Squirrel code needed to emulate the interaction.
 - The test file and the partner file should be located in the same directory.
 - The test file and the partner file should have similar names according to the following pattern: `TestFileName.(agent|device)[.test].nut`:
   - The both files should have the same `TestFileName` prefix and the same `.nut` suffix.
-  - The file intended for IMP device should contain `.device` in the name, the file intended for IMP agent should contain `.agent` in the name.
+  - The file intended for the device should contain `.device` in the name; the file intended for the agent should contain `.agent` in the name.
-  - The test file should contain `.test` in the name, the partner file must not contain that in the name.
+  - The test file should contain `.test` in the name, but the partner file must not contain that in the name.

-  - For example, `"Test1.agent.test.nut"` (a test file with test cases for IMP agent side) and `"Test1.device.nut"` (the corresponding partner file with emulation of IMP device side).
+For example, `"Test1.agent.test.nut"` (a test file with test cases for agent code) and `"Test1.device.nut"` (the corresponding partner file with emulation of the device side).

-Note, it is enough that only the test file is selected for the run, i.e. satisfies the test file search pattern defined during [test configuration creation or updating](#test-configuration).
+**Note** It is sufficient that only the test file is selected for the run, ie. it satisfies the test file search pattern defined during [test configuration creation or updating](#test-configuration).
 The corresponding partner file will be added to the test session automatically.

-*Example of a test file / partner file pair:*
+#### Example ####

 Test file `"Test1.agent.test.nut"`:
 ```squirrel